 For example, someone who has experienced sexual violence may find it hard to trust again.
 Especially if that was with someone they trusted.
 They may experience trauma, which may be on-going, where trust is going to be much harder for them to feel sure of when it comes to anything to do with sex.
 As women experience sexual violence way more than men and most commonly perpetrated by men, you can see that as a whole, the capacity to trust can be unfairly distributed.

 You might be thinking ‘not all men are rapists’ and you’d be right.
-And yes, if you are a man who is not being trusted because of the behaviour of other men in the past, it might feel unfair.
+It’s also true that many men have experienced sexual violence themselves.
+If you are a man who is not being trusted because of the behaviour of other men in the past, it might feel unfair.
 But not being trusted yet is not the same as being distrusted.
 It’s a scale.
 Your response should be to demonstrate that you are trustworthy, that you understand how to do consent, and that you are up for chatting about this kind of stuff.
 Be the kind of man that other men haven’t been.

 Sexism and misogyny can affect how much someone can trust and how much someone can trust.
 Not always, and certainly not in all situations, but it can.
 See also experiences of racism, transphobia, homophobia, biphobia ableism, classism.
 It’s not cool to just assume that someone who has experienced oppression can’t trust, but it’s just good to be aware of.
 As I explain in this article about solidarity, it’s not useful to think about this kind of privilege as something to feel guilty about.
 Instead think about it as something you might use to help others.
 If you can trust people they might trust you.
 Maybe the more trust we see in the world the more we might believe we can trust too.